header logo

 Goal scoring machine Cristiano Ronaldo

-Ronaldo made his debut for the club on 16 August 2003, in their opening Premier League match against Bolton Wanderers.
-The 2007/08 season was the best of Ronaldo's United career to date as he scored a record 42 goals in all competitions during the season and won his first Champions League title along with the Premier League and Community Shield.
+Ronaldo made his debut for the club on 16 August 2003, in its opening Premier League match against Bolton Wanderers.
+The 2007/08 season was the best of Ronaldo's United career at that time, as he scored a record 42 goals in all competitions and won his first Champions League title along with the Premier League and Community Shield.
 He was also awarded the European Golden Shoe.
 In December 2008, Cristiano Ronaldo won the Ballon d'Or and FIFA World Player of the Year for the first time in his career.

-One of the greatest players to ever grace world football, Cristiano Ronaldo spent his formative years at Manchester United and became the player he is today under the tutelage of the legendary coach Sir Alex Ferguson.
+One of the greatest players to have ever graced world football, Cristiano Ronaldo spent his formative years at Manchester United and became the player he would later become under the tutelage of the legendary coach Sir Alex Ferguson.
 Ronaldo spent six seasons at Manchester United during his first spell with the club before he left for Real Madrid.
-From 2009 to 2021, he played for Real Madrid and Juventus before returning to Old Trafford.
+From 2009 to 2018, he played for Real Madrid before moving to Juventus, where he spent three seasons before returning to Old Trafford in 2021.

 10. Roy Keane (1993-2005 period)

-Roy Keane is an Irish footballer who became a centre-back for Manchester United during Sir Alex Ferguson's most successful period as manager.
+Roy Keane was an Irish footballer who became a key midfielder for Manchester United during Sir Alex Ferguson's most successful period as manager.
 Keane arrived at United in the summer of 1993.
-A then club record fee of £3.75 million was demanded to prize him away from Nottingham Forest.
-He was close to signing for Blackburn Rovers, then a Premier League team, managed by Liverpool legend Kenny Dalglish.
+A then-club-record fee of £3.75 million was demanded to prise him away from Nottingham Forest.
+He was close to signing for Blackburn Rovers, then a Premier League team managed by Liverpool legend Kenny Dalglish.

 Talented midfielder Roy Keane